-More than a year after the the COVID-19 pandemic started, it continues to be a significant factor for mental health deterioration across age, ethnic, and racial groups.
+The COVID-19 pandemic continues to be a significant factor for mental health deterioration across age, ethnic, and racial groups.
 Learn about the opportunities for donors to engage in solutions.

 From increased isolation to learning loss, the pandemic's impact on young people can't be overlooked if we want them to thrive in the future.
 Discover how to invest in services for youth experiencing mental health challenges at various stages of their lives.